THE HUDGENS PRIZE

 September 30, 2017

 The $50,000 prize winner will be announced at the Award Celebration

-Solo exhibition of award-winner.
+Solo exhibition of Prize Recipient.
 One piece from this exhibition will be selected for the Hudgens Center’s permanent collection